bpmn-io/bpmn-js-examples/README.md

 * [bpmn-properties](./bpmn-properties) - Read and write BPMN properties with bpmn-js!
 * [i18n](./i18n) - Use a custom translation module with bpmn-js.
 * [properties-panel](./properties-panel) - Add a properties panel and edit execution related BPMN 2.0 properties.
+* [theming](./theming) - an example that showcases the different aspects of theming bpmn-js.

 ## Advanced